Robust angle-based transfer learning in high dimensions: Application to predict low-density lipoprotein

+In the MGBB database, we extracted data from 5,600 self-reported White participants.
+We extract up to the latest five LDL measures and use the average LDL as the outcome.
+The predictors include demographics such as age and gender, a binary indicator flagging the use of antihyperlipidemic medications, as well as related genetic variants selected from a clumping and thresholding procedure with linkage disequilibrium and p-values of a genome-wide associate study (GWAS) using all the training samples from MGBB data \citep{choi2020tutorial}.
+A total of 5,306 SNPs are selected with $R^2$ threshold set to 0.6 and p-value threshold set to 0.0005 using PLINK 2.0 \citep{chang2015second}.

+We use UKB as one source dataset, from which we identify 409,031 samples with at least one measure of Tri, 408,602 samples with at least one measure of LDL, and 407,366 samples with at least one measure of Apo-B. To reduce the potentially inaccurate reporting ancestry, we selected those whose self-reported ancestry information agrees with the computed PC-based ancestry prediction \citep{zhangPC2020}.

+Among the five source datasets in eMERGE, we identified a total of 16,723 samples with at least one LDL measure.
+We extract the same set of genetic, medication, and demographic variables from UKB and eMERGE, and fit eight source models using linear regression.
+A summary of basic information of the target and eight source datasets can be found in Table ~\ref{real_data_table}.
+Additional details regarding the data processing procedures can be found in Appendix 4.1 of the Supplementary Material.

-We compare the performance of the target-only estimator, the source-only estimator, distTL, and angleTL, treating the MGBB data as the target.
-We randomly split the MGBB data into training and testing with a ratio of 10:1.
+We compare the performance of the target-only estimator, the source-only estimator, distTL, and angleTL.
+We randomly split the target MGBB data into training and testing with a ratio of 10:1.
 For angleTL-multi1, which needs validation data for aggregation, we further split 10\% from the training data.
 All methods are trained on the training data, and the performance is measured by the $R^2$ (variance explained by the model) evaluated on the testing data.
 This process is repeated 100 times to account for the sampling variability.
+We employed ridge regression to calculate the target-only estimator and the majority of the source estimators, with the exception of those calculated from the UKB.
+Given that the total sample size in UKB exceeds 400,000, we opted for an ordinary least square linear regression due to computational efficiency.